Dialogue Concerning the Two Chief World Systems: Day four

 Consider a point on the Earth under the joint action of the annual and diurnal movements.
 At one time these are added together and 12 hours later they act against each other, so there is an alternate speeding up and slowing down.
 So the ocean basins are affected in the same way as the barge particularly in an east-west direction.
 The length of the barge makes a difference to the speed of oscillations, just as the length of a plumb bob changes its speed.
 The depth of water also makes a difference to the size of vibrations.
 The primary effect only explains tides once a day; one must look elsewhere for the six-hour change, to the oscillation periods of the water.
 In some places, such as the Hellespont and the Aegean the periods are briefer and variable.
 But a north-south sea like the Red Sea has very little tide whereas the Messina Strait carries the pent up effect of two basins.

 Simplicio objects that if this accounts for the water, should it not even more be seen in the winds?
 Salviati suggests that the containing basins are not so effective and the air does not sustain its motion.
-Nevertheless, these forces are seen by the steady winds from east to west in the oceans in the torrid zone.
+Nevertheless, these forces are seen by the steady winds from east to west in the oceans in the tropical zone.
 It seems that the Moon also is taking part in the production of the daily effects, but that is repugnant to his mind.
 The motions of the Moon have caused great difficulty to astronomers.
 It's impossible to make a full account of these things given the irregular nature of the sea basins.